status-im/nimbus-eth2/docs/the_nimbus_book/src/zinken.md

 This page will take you through how to import your key(s) and get your validator(s) ready for [Zinken genesis](https://blog.ethereum.org/2020/09/22/eth2-quick-update-no-17/).

-For those of you who are unfamiliar, [Zinken](https://github.com/goerli/medalla/blob/master/zinken/README.md) is a short-lived eth2 testnet that will begin on tuesday and last for three days or so.
+For those of you who are unfamiliar, [Zinken](https://github.com/goerli/medalla/blob/master/zinken/README.md) is a short-lived eth2 testnet that will begin on **Monday, October 12th at 12 UTC** and last for three days or so.
 Its main objective is to allow us to test the deposit/[genesis](https://hackmd.io/@benjaminion/genesis) flow one more time before mainnet launch.

 Although it will mainly be client teams taking part, it's also a chance for you to practice sending a deposit and launching a node under mainnet launch conditions (in order to avoid clogging up the validator queue, we recommend practicing with one, or at most a handful of validators).